 To control risk, the Trustees set the split between the Scheme’s growth and matching assets such that the expected return on the portfolio is expected to be sufficient to meet the Scheme’s long-term objectives.
 As the funding level improves, investments will be switched from growth assets into matching assets with the aim of reducing overall investment risk.

 The Trustees recognise that a portfolio of bonds (or bond like instruments) is the strategy which will best protect against changes in the value of the liabilities and the Scheme’s ongoing and solvency positions.
 However, the Trustees and the Company have also considered the use of some growth asset investment within the portfolio and feel that some growth asset investment is appropriate to target the higher expected returns over bonds.
 The Trustees do recognise that holding growth assets (such as equities) investment will bring increased volatility in the ongoing and solvency levels in favour of potentially reduced Company contributions.

-The Trustees will aim to target reaching a suitably strong funding level in order to move to an entirely bond (or bond like instrument) based investment strategy when a suitably strong funding level is achieved.
+As an interim target, prior to buying out the Scheme liabilities, the Trustees will aim to target reaching a suitably strong funding level in order to move to an entirely bond (or bond like instrument) based investment strategy when a suitably strong funding level is achieved.
 The Trustees will monitor progress against this target.
 The Trustees will review the investment strategy on a regular basis and aim to de-risk the Scheme investment strategy over time.

 3.2 Investment Risk

 The Trustees regard “risk” as the likelihood of failing to achieve the objectives set out above and have, on the advice of Mercer, taken several measures which are set out in this Statement to minimise this risk, over the Scheme’s anticipated lifetime, so far as is possible.